 - Women’s Law Association Foundation Board

-- Women's Law Association of St. Louis
+- Women Lawyers' Association of Greater St. Louis (Board Member, Secretary)

 - Theodore McMillian American Inn of Court (Associate Member)